ibexa/documentation-developer/docs/guide/content_management.md

 This part of the tree is typically used for organizing folders, articles, information pages, etc.
 This means that it contains the actual content structure of the site, which can be viewed by selecting the **Content structure** tab in the Content mode interface.
-The default ID number of the **Content** Location is 2; it contains a Folder Content item.
+The default ID number of the **Content** Location is 2, it can be [modified via configuration](config_repository.md#top-level-locations).
+It contains a Folder Content item.

 #### Media